walterrowe/capture-one-scripts/sync-layer-adjustments/README.md

 ## Description

 This utility provides two operations.
 It lets you sync adjustments between two layers across selected variants, or sync a single layer across selected variants.
+These utilities do NOT synchronize layer masks.
+They ONLY sychronizes adjustments, luma masks, and opacity.

 - Sync Between Layers: Syncs adjustments between two layers of the same variant for a selection of variants.
 This simplifies syncing adjustments from existing adjustment layers to new dynamic masking layers.
 You can choose to disable the source layer after adjustments are copied.
 If a variant does not have either the source or target layer that variant is skipped.